 Let us suppose that against the backdrop of reduced tax receipts after Scottish independence, the additional money required to relocate Trident could be found.
 The MoD has already examined alternative sites and concluded that they all have very serious drawbacks.
 Not only would the expense of transfer stretch the fragile defence budget to breaking point, and involve additional risks, it would require enormous political will to overcome inevitable strong local opposition.

 Devonport is the leading contender to accept the Trident submarines as it would not require starting from scratch.
 It can still refit two nuclear submarines concurrently and has nuclear-certified berths.
 However it being run-down as an operating base for submarines and is nothing like was during its 1980s heyday.
 Devonport has the space but would still require major development match the facilities of Faslane.
 Studies have concluded that it would just be physically possible to build an armaments depot just across the Tamar by taking over the Anthony House Estate (owned by the National Trust).
-Unfortunately it would be very close to the 250,000 inhabitants of Plymouth exposed to the (small) risks of missile explosion and possible plutonium release.
-Although Plymouth is used to having nuclear vessels on its doorstep, local protest against such a plan involving increased risks and the destruction of a National Trust site would be understandable.
+Unfortunately, unlike Coulport this would be directly adjacent to a city.
+Plymouth, with its population of around 240,000 people, would be closer to the (very small) risks of missile explosion and possible plutonium release than the existing or any alternative site.